allnulled/student-toolkit/README.md

 With [`contratos`](https://github.com/allnulled/contratos) you can create highly readable programming contract specifications effortlessly.

+With [`latex`](https://www.latex-project.org) you can create first-level scientific and technical documents.

 Moreover, when you **start** working with the toolkit, it will update the contents automatically, so you can fastly see the results.

 However, this tool is not to edit or visualize any of these documents: use a specialized editor to do this instead, like [Atom](https://atom.io/) or [Sublime](https://www.sublimetext.com/).

+## Requirements

+If you want this tool to fully work, the only external dependency you need is `pdflatex` available from command line.

+To install `pdflatex` in Linux environments, you can:

+`$ sudo apt install texlive-latex-base`

+To install `pdflatex` in Windows, I do not know, [here](https://tex.stackexchange.com/questions/49569/where-to-download-pdflatex-exe) a user says something.

 ## Instructions